Entropy and chirality in sphinx tilings: Enumeration Results and Entropy

-{\it Results.} The final enumeration results for the number of tilings $N_n$ from all three methods are listed in Table \ref{tab:tilings} and have been posted on \cite{OEISA279887}.
-For $n=13$, the number of tilings is greater than $10^{30}$, highlighting the power of our methods.
-The asymptotic behavior of $N_n$ can be exhibited by plotting its logarithm as a function of $n^2$, the number of sphinx tiles in an $n$-sphinx.
-This is shown in Fig.\ \ref{fig:ln-tilings}.
-A straight line on this plot is the expected behavior based upon the dimer tiling solution \cite{TemperleyFisher61,Kasteleyn61,IzmailianPopoyanZiff19} and a lower bound \cite{KanemotoSaitoh16}, and that behavior is confirmed.
-The data points (red circles) appear to show a periodicity of 3, such that sphinx frames of order $3k$ have more tilings than expected when looking at the two previous orders; we have no definitive explanation for this intriguing behavior.
-The slopes of these lines approach 0.425(2), implying an effective entropy that grows, to leading order, as $S = k_B \ln N_n$ with $N_n =\exp(0.425\, n^2) = \sigma^{n^2}$ where $\sigma = 1.53(1)$ and $n^2$ is the area (see SM).
-Here we are assuming that all configurations are equally likely (equal energy), in which case the partition function is equal to the total number of tilings.
+The exact numbers of tilings $N_n$ from the three methods combined are listed in table \ref{tab:tilings}.
+For small $n$ all tilings of $n$-Sphinxes are shown in Fig.\ \ref{fig:sphinx-1-2-3} ($n = 1, 2, 3$), Fig.\ \ref{fig:tilings-order-4} ($n = 4$), Fig.\ \ref{fig:153tilingsorder5} ($n = 5$).
+For $n=13$, the number of tilings is greater than $10^{30}$, highlighting the rapid growth in the number of tilings and the power of the dangler method.
+The asymptotic behavior of $N_n$ can be surmised by plotting its logarithm as a function of $n^2$, the number of sphinx tiles in an $n$-Sphinx, as shown in Fig.\ \ref{fig:ln-tilings}.
+The data points (red circles) indicate a periodicity (mod 3), such that Sphinx frames of order $3k$ have more tilings than expected when looking at lower orders; we have no definitive explanation for this intriguing behavior.

-In Fig.\ \ref{fig:max-triangle-states}, we show the density of occurrence of the 36 suitable sphinx states (including each part of the sphinx) on each triangle in the order-7 frame.